 Contrary to popular belief, a sports massage is not necessarily for very active people or athletes.

 Absolutely anyone can benefit from sports massage, including people in physically demanding jobs such as labouring or mining, or, surprisingly, less manual jobs which induce regular postural stresses on the body (such as hairdressing).

 A consultation with a massage therapist will help you determine the best course of treatment for you and your lifestyle.
-This could include a mobile or home massage to fit in with your busy lifestyle.

 There are times when sports massage can actually be detrimental.
 These include on sprained ligaments, muscles tear, haemophilia, infectious skin diseases and cancer.
 It is important to get advice and determine your personal suitability for this course of action or discover other options open to you.

 If it is the advised course, aim for weekly sessions and increase them with any increases in sporting activity or if you feel you have problem areas which need extra attention.